 Q: Why is it important to have experience in industrial and warehouse construction?

 Construction of industrial and manufacturing facilities is defined primarily by two factors: What will be manufactured and what kinds of equipment must be housed inside the building.
-The list of items above illustrates how vastly different the equipment, supply, and space needs can be inside a facility producing one product or another.
+We have seen so far how vastly different the equipment, supply, and space needs can be inside a facility producing one product or another.

 Q: Will my building be ADA compliant?

-We are expert and qualified in bringing buildings up to current codes – including public accommodations in line with the Americans With Disabilities Act – while maintaining structural and architectural integrity.
+We are experts and qualified in bringing buildings up to current codes – including public accommodations in line with the Americans With Disabilities Act – while maintaining structural and architectural integrity.

 The last thing you want as the manager of a commercial construction project?
 More questions than answers.
 Make sure you work with a contractor that doesn’t leave you scratching your head.
 For over four generations, we have served the St. Louis area.
 You get a dedicated project manager from the outset to final approvals on every project.
 Our owner Chris has been in the business since he was 15 and is committed to continuing the legacy of being the most efficient and easy-to-work-with commercial construction company in the St Louis region.